Basketball: Creation

 The peach baskets were used until 1906 when they were finally replaced by metal hoops with backboards.
 A further change was soon made, so the ball merely passed through.
-Whenever a person got the ball in the basket, his team would gain a point.
+Whenever a person got the ball in the basket, their team would gain a point.
 Whichever team got the most points won the game.
 The baskets were originally nailed to the mezzanine balcony of the playing court, but this proved impractical when spectators in the balcony began to interfere with shots.
 The backboard was introduced to prevent this interference; it had the additional effect of allowing rebound shots.
 Naismith's handwritten diaries, discovered by his granddaughter in early 2006, indicate that he was nervous about the new game he had invented, which incorporated rules from a children's game called duck on a rock, as many had failed before it.

 Frank Mahan, one of the players from the original first game, approached Naismith after the Christmas break, in early 1892, asking him what he intended to call his new game.
-Naismith replied that he hadn't thought of it because he had been focused on just getting the game started.
+Naismith replied that he had not thought of it because he had been focused on just getting the game started.
 Mahan suggested that it be called "Naismith ball", at which he laughed, saying that a name like that would kill any game.
 Mahan then said, "Why not call it basketball?"
 Naismith replied, "We have a basket and a ball, and it seems to me that would be a good name for it."
 The first official game was played in the YMCA gymnasium in Albany, New York, on January 20, 1892, with nine players.
 The game ended at 1–0; the shot was made from 25 ft, on a court just half the size of a present-day Streetball or National Basketball Association (NBA) court.

 At the time, soccer was being played with 10 to a team (which was increased to 11).
 When winter weather got too icy to play soccer, teams were taken indoors, and it was convenient to have them split in half and play basketball with five on each side.
-By 1897–1898 teams of five became standard.
+By 1897–98, teams of five became standard.